Table of contents

 Good morning Yogis!
 Today is also Valentines Day – Happy Valentines Yogis!
 We are in the middle of a special Pranayama week and today is a KISS (keep it super simple) Day for Pranayama Day today!
 We are going to revisit Yogic Breath, a Pranayama Practice.
 This is one of my favorite Pranayama techniques!

 Today’s Daily Yogi Practice is Yogic Breath, a Pranayama Practice.
-Most of us have tried diaphragmatic breathing, which is part one of this three-part breath.
+Most of us have tried diaphragmatic breathing (yesterday’s practice, linked below), which is part one of this three-part breath.
 We recommend incorporating this breath technique into your Asana practice, and bringing it forward into meditation!
-This is also a great calming technique for anxiety – keep this practice in mind to use throughout this month if needed, since the holiday season can be stressful!
+This is also a great calming technique for anxiety!

 - Start in a comfortable seat by evaluating your current breath pattern.
 Place one hand on your chest, and the other on your belly.
 Breathe in and out, and notice when the hands resting on your belly and chest move to indicate expansion.
 You SHOULD use your diaphragm and breathe into your belly, so your belly expands on the inhale and contracts on the exhale.
 Most of us breathe shallowly into our chest only, and our belly hand never moves!